Narasimha: The story of Indra killing Namuci

 Narasimha has the same story as Indra killing Namuci in the Vedas.
-Indra is the dharmic King of Heaven of the Devas and Devis who commands lightning, thunder, rain and rivers, while Namuci is a deceptive demon Asura in competition for power.
+Indra is the dharmic king of heaven of the devas and devis who commands lightning, thunder, rain and rivers, while Namuci is a deceptive demon asura in competition for power.
 Namuci tells peace to Indra, which Indra accepts.
 He demands Indra to promise that he will neither try to kill him with his "palm of the hand nor with the fist", neither in day nor in night, neither with "anything that is dry" nor with "anything that is wet".
 Indra agrees.

 After the deal is done, Namuci carries away all that nourishes the gods and goddesses: the Soma drink, the essence of food and the strength of Indra.
 The leader of the gods and goddesses finds himself conflicted and feels bound by his promise.
-Indra then meets Sarasvati (goddess of knowledge) and the Ashvinas.
+Indra then meets Sarasvati (goddess of knowledge) and the Ashvins.
 They reply they will deal with Namuci, get it all back, if Indra agrees to share his powers, the essence of food and the Soma drink with them.
 Indra agrees.
 The gods and the goddess then come up with a creative plan.
 They pour out a foam of water with a thunderbolt, and Indra takes a thunderbolt in his hand and Indra kills Namuci in evening.

 After Namuci is killed, the gods and goddesses get all the powers back, but discover that Namuci had drunk the Soma already.
 The good was thus now mixed with his evil of his blood, which they did not want to drink.
 So, they extract the good out from the evil.
 Thus, good returns to the gods and goddesses, the evil is destroyed.

 According to Deborah Soifer, this story is the same as the story of Narasimha, it has the same plot, the same "neither-nor" constraints, and the same creative powers of the good kills and destroys the evil.
 Further, the Sanskrit words and phrasing such as "neither palm nor fist" and "neither day nor night" in the later Hindu texts is the same as in the Vedic texts.
 This suggests a link and continuity between the Vedic story of Indra killing Namuci and the story of Narasimha killing Hiranyakashipu in the Puranas.
-According to Walter Ruben, both stories along with several other stories in ancient and medieval texts reflect the Indian Subcontinental tradition of killing and destroying despots and tyrants who abuse power.
+According to Walter Ruben, both stories along with several other stories in ancient and medieval texts reflect the Indian subcontinental tradition of killing and destroying despots and tyrants who abuse power.